-The Cross of Magellan (Cebu Magellan’s Cross) is a Christian Catholic cross which is a symbol of Roman Catholicism planted by Portuguese and Spanish explorers as ordered directly by General Ferdinand Magellan upon arriving in Cebu in the Philippines on March 15, 1521.
+The Cross of Magellan (Cebu Magellan’s Cross) is a Christian Catholic cross that is a symbol of Roman Catholicism planted by Portuguese and Spanish explorers as ordered directly by General Ferdinand Magellan upon arriving in Cebu in the Philippines on March 15, 1521.

 Ferdinand Magellan planted a wooden cross, signaling the birth of Catholicism in the Philippines.
 It symbolizes the Spanish colonization of the country.
-The Battle of Mactan was fought in the Philippines on 27 April 1521 when the warrior named Lapu-Lapu (Rajah Humabon of Cebu) overpowered and defeated Magellan.
+The Battle of Mactan was fought in the Philippines on 27 April 1521 when the warrior Lapu-Lapu (Rajah Humabon of Cebu) overpowered and defeated Magellan.

 Lapu-Lapu has many names